TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/UseStyleguide.rst

    *  :guilabel:`Create styleguide page tree with data`
    *  :guilabel:`Create styleguide frontend`

 The pages will now be created.
-Wait a bit for flash messages to appear.
+Wait a moment until a flash message appears.